University of Galway: Connacht Rugby

 In 2013, the university announced it would sponsor Connacht Rugby, the nearby professional Pro12 (now URC) rugby union team, for the following three years and would put in place a "High Performance Education Partnership" that would give players from the Connacht Rugby Academy and age-grade teams the chance to educated there.
 At the time of the announcement 17 members of Connacht's squad were either attending the university as students or were graduates.

 Within a few years of the start of the university's sponsorship of the Connacht Rugby Academy, the team had won, what was then the 2015–16 Pro12 title, for the first time by defeating Leinster in the 2016 Pro12 Grand Final.
 Seven players from the Connacht Rugby Academy played 55 times for their team during that campaign, with others in that squad also graduates of the Connacht Rugby Academy.

 The deal was renewed in 2017, covering the period until 2019.

 Students' Union

 The Students' Union's primary role is to provide a recognised representative channel between undergraduates and the university and college authorities.

 In February 2009, the university announced the Students' Union-run RAG Week would "no longer form part of the university calendar".
 The President of the Students' Union expressed the belief that the decision was unjustified, citing the more than €20,000 raised for charities that year.
 RAG Week continued unofficially until 2024, when the fundraising event returned with support from the Students' Union.

 International

-International students make up over 12 percent of the student population at the University of Galway.
+In 2011, international students made up over 12 percent of the student population at the University of Galway.